VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 paths.
 Book JSONs that specify the old `extend` property will throw an exception.

 This will temporarily regress the "Added By" indicators, which will show up less often.
-Detecting which mod or resource pack a file was loaded from is nontrivial in both Forge and Fabric.
+Detecting which mod a resource was loaded from is nontrivial in both Forge and Fabric, because they both group all mod resources under one virtual resource pack.

-In the future, we may explore options that also move the `book.json` out of `/data/` and into `/assets/`.
+To recap, this is what your `resources` folder should look like going forward, for

-To recap, this is what your resources folder should look like going forward, for modders:
+modders:

 ```
 .